-Adams Car automatically loads the request file containing the suspension characteristics.
-Also, when a flexible body is included in a suspension or in a vehicle assembly, Adams Car loads the result file produced during the analysis.
-The result file contains information about the flexible body, as well as any other Adams Solver outputs.
+If you submit an analysis in "Interactive" mode, Adams Car automatically loads the analysis results.
+The results file contains information about the flexible body, as well as any other Adams Solver outputs.

-- 1. Launch Adams PostProcessor just as you did in Comparing the Analysis Results. - 2.
+- 1. Launch Adams PostProcessor. - 2.
 Verify that Source is set to Requests. - 3.
-From the Simulation list, select tst1\static\load (Adams Car Assembly). - 4.
-From the Request list, select wheel\travel\base.
+From the Simulation list, select tst1_static_load (Adams Car Assembly). - 4.
+From the Request list, select wheel_travel_base.

-Requests are hierarchically arranged under their respective models.
-You can find wheel travel base under the testrig entry.
+Note: Requests are hierarchically arranged under their respective models.
+You can find wheel_travel_base under the testrig entry.
 Double-click the plus sign (+) in front of testrig to expand the entry.

-- 5. From the Component list, select base\left. - 6.
+- 5. From the Component list, select base_left. - 6.
 Set Independent Axis to Data. - 7.
-In the Independent Axis Browser dialog box, from the Request list, select wheel\load\longitudinal. - 8.
-From the Component list, select braking\left. - 9.
-Select OK on the Independant Axis Browser dialog box. - Select Add Curves.

-11. Repeat Steps 4 through 10, this time selecting the right-side components for wheel\travel\base and wheel\load\longitudinal.
+In the Independent Axis Browser dialog box, from the Request list, select wheel_load_longitudinal. - 8.
+From the Component list, select braking_left. - 9.
+Select OK on the Independent Axis Browser dialog box. - 10.
+Select Add Curves. - 11.
+Repeat Steps 4 through 10, this time selecting the right-side components for wheel_travel_base and wheel_load_longitudinal.